ejholmes/openssag/README.md

 OpenSSAG
 ============
-This is an open source driver for the [Orion StarShoot Autoguider](http://www.telescope.com/Astrophotography/Astrophotography-Cameras/Orion-StarShoot-AutoGuider/pc/-1/c/4/sc/58/p/52064.uts) for use on Linux and Mac OS X.
+This is an open source C++ library for controlling the [Orion StarShoot Autoguider](http://www.telescope.com/Astrophotography/Astrophotography-Cameras/Orion-StarShoot-AutoGuider/pc/-1/c/4/sc/58/p/52064.uts) for use on Linux and Mac OS X.

 Compiling From Source